Recruiting organisation: University of Zurich, Switzerland

 Background

 Debriefings or after-action reviews after clinical cases or as part of team trainings using medical simulation approaches have gained increased attention in the last decade.
-Researchers and practitioners agree that debriefings are a valuable tool to foster learning, improve teamwork and ultimately increase patient safety.
+Researchers and practitioners agree that debriefings are a valuable tool to foster learning, improve teamwork, and ultimately increase patient safety.
 The goal of a team debriefing is to foster team reflection as an essential team process.
 Participants are encouraged to look back and review what has been done, collectively evaluate actions and goals by identifying areas for improvement and looking forward by formulating key actions that will be implemented in the future.
-Various approaches exist to conduct debriefings (e.g., guided vs. unguided, structured vs. unstructured).
-A debriefing discussion is a highly dynamics process.
-Therefore, it is challenging to define what behaviours during a debriefing determine if a debriefing is effective.
-The overall goal of this project is to define and investigate the quality of reflection during a debriefing and develop a tool that will allow participants and training instructors to evaluate the reflective quality of a team discussion during a debriefing.
+A debriefing discussion is a highly dynamics process, and it is challenging to define what behaviours during a debriefing determine if a debriefing is effective.
+This project aims to unify the theory-perspective with the perspective practitioners take on team reflection, and on how team reflection manifests in concrete behaviors.
+This is achieved by constructing a behaviorally anchored rating scale (BARS) to measure team reflection quality.

 Approach